 Have you picked up a side gig since becoming unemployed?
 If you drive for Uber or DoorDash, or sell products as an independent consultant, you may be considered self-employed for tax purposes.

+When filing your tax return, be sure to accurately report any unemployment benefits you received during the year.
 You should receive Form 1099-G from your state showing the total amount of unemployment income you need to report.
 If you were employed for any amount of time during the year, you will also need your W-2 from your former employer.

 Are there tax breaks for unemployment?